beko50/PortfolioProjects/Project_2 - Biking Accessories Analysis/README.md

 # INSIGHTS

 1. The main categories of Biking equipment were Bikes, Components, Clothing and Accessories.
-The Bikes product category generated the most revenue and was also the most profitable.
-However, most orders were placed in the Accessories product category.
+The Bikes category generated the most revenue and was also the most profitable.
+However, most orders were placed in the Accessories category.

 2. Approximately $24.9 million in revenue and $10.5 million in profit was generated between 01/01/2020 and 30/06/2022.
 However, there is a significant dip in revenue between 01/06/2020 and 01/11/2020 (possibly due to the simulated impact of the COVID-19 pandemic), after which revenue appears to grow linearly.
 In the first week of December 2021, revenue saw an exceptional increase, reaching $1.64 million.
 This was due to a highly successful seasonal campaign, most likely a Black Friday promotion or a Christmas promotion?